cal-itp/data-infra/docs/publishing/sections/2_static_files.md

 (publishing-static-files)=
-## Static Visualizations
+# Static Visualizations

 Static visualizations should be created in a Jupyter Notebook, saved locally (in JupyterHub), and checked into GitHub.
+For example, you can save charts as image files (such as PNGs) and commit them to the repository.

 ```python